JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 11. Stop Being So Darn Helpful

-You have a tendency help people too much.
+You have a tendency to help people too much.
 On the surface this might seem good, however this will eventually lead to long-term trouble and burn out.

-* Don't work at 100% percent, else any additional work will lead to burn out
+* Don't work at 100% percent, else any additional work will cause the glass to overfill
 * When asked to pivot to other work, track what work needs to be placed on hold and ask if that is acceptable
 * Any DMs push them to the official team channel
 * Slack channels: